Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

    look at writing this topic soon.
 This is the next topic that I'll be working on.

+..
+Samti: Dave, are you still thinking of taking this topic?
+I have written about this and could throw some content really fast.
+I'll still wait some days for you to do it as this is your section not mine.

 The "AndWait" commands
 ----------------------
-The difference that any user should see between a command and it's *AndWait* alternative is that the regular command (e.g. *click*) will do the action and continue with the following command as fast as it can.
+The difference etween a command and it's *AndWait* alternative is that the regular command (e.g. *click*) will do the action and continue with the following command as fast as it can.
 While the *AndWait* alternative (e.g. *clickAndWait*) tells Selenium to **wait** for the page to load after the action has been done.

-The *andWait* alternative is always used when an action causes the browser to navigate to another page or reload the present one.
+The *andWait* alternative is always used when the action causes the browser to navigate to another page or reload the present one.

+.. note:: Keep in mind that if you use an *AndWait* command for an action that does not trigger a navigation/refresh, your test will fail.
+This happens because Selenium will reach the *AndWait*'s timeout without seeing any navigation or refresh being made, this is why Selenium raises a timeout exception.

 verifyTextPresent
 -----------------